b2io/handbook/day-to-day.md

 ### Flex time

 A clear system for time tracking allows for a flexible work schedule without feeling guilty.
 This allows you to mold your work hours to better fit your personal schedule.
 For example, if you need to get a haircut, and the best time to schedule that is 2pm on a Thursday, you can make up the hour you miss on another day (prior or subsequent).
-Communicating your away from keyboard time to your teammates is a nice thing to do.
+Its important to communicate your away from Keyboard time to your teammates.

 > We trust that we'll make up our time in a timely manner